AtonyGit/AleLuduMod/README.md

 [Our Discord](https://discord.townofus.pl)

 # AleLuduMod
-This mod unlocks the possibility to show more than 15 players on screen during an emergency meeting.
+This mod unlocks the possibility to show more than 15 players on screen during an emergency meeting, on vitals, and on the Transporter/Glitch screen.

 Works on **latest** Among Us Steam version.